 3. Conferencing with students boosts their self esteem and confidence, which is needed for on-demand writing.

 Help each student identify their personalized goals by using a rubric, editing checklist, or revising checklist, and by asking your student to reflect on their writing.
 I’ve found this helps students find their errors when they’re writing an on-demand piece for which they will have no time for peer editing and revising.

 Students will not need to identify all errors in a timed writing piece, just those that might impede understanding.
 It is the philosophy of many standardized tests, including PARCC and Smarter Balanced, that spelling and grammar do not harm a student’s score unless they make it difficult for the reader to understand what the writer is saying.

 4. Self-assessment and reflection help a student to know themselves as a writer, which is beneficial for on-demand writing.

 One of my favorites tools that I like my students to use is the six traits rubrics.
 Students score their own writing and use the document to set goals for their writing improvement.
 Not only do students fill out the rubric, but they answer a short questionnaire that asks them to identify their strengths, weaknesses, goals, and areas for which they would like teacher assistance.
 This type of self reflection helps students prepare and improve from one writing piece to the next, regardless of length and time frame given.

-The on-demand type of writing is becoming more prevalent in social media, CCSS testing, and in preparing students for college and career readiness.
+The on-demand type of writing is becoming more prevalent in social media, standards based testing, and in preparing students for college and career readiness.
 One of the four ways teachers can increase students’ aptitude for writing on-demand is by including both longer duration writing with all steps of the writing process, as well as shorter on-demand writing.

 Have you noticed a difference in your students’ longer duration writing versus their on-demand writing?
 What stories can you share with us?